Between Heaven and Hell (film): Plot

-Waco orders Gifford to lead a patrol to San Carlos, a town rumored to be Japanese headquarters.
+Waco orders Gifford to lead a patrol to Norzagaray, a town rumored to be Japanese headquarters.
 On the way, the patrol spots a Japanese mortar platoon heading toward the hills near Waco's headquarters.
 The patrol continues on and finds the town abandoned.
-Gifford takes a name plate from the front door of San Carlos's church as proof they were there.
+Gifford takes a name plate from the front door of Norzagaray's church as proof they were there.
 Upon returning, Waco accuses Gifford of loafing and not reaching the town.
 In reply, Gifford throws the church's name plate on Waco's desk.
 Then a Japanese mortar barrage commences.
 Afterwards, Gifford is assigned to outpost duty with a lieutenant nicknamed Little Joe Johnson.
 There, he forms a friendship with another ex-sharecropper, Corporal Willie Crawford.
 Gifford admits being hard on those not of his social class.
 But in making friends with others in his unit, he promises to change.
 After an attack, the outpost loses radio contact, and Gifford is detailed to company HQ for fresh batteries.
 He arrives to find Waco has been relieved of command.
-Before leaving, Waco commends Gifford for the San Carlos patrol.
+Before leaving, Waco commends Gifford for the Norzagaray patrol.
 Wanting to show that he is still an officer, Waco dons his formal Class A uniform including rank insignia.
 But when he instructs his soldiers to salute him, he is killed by a Japanese sniper.